-Unless otherwise advised, the establishment is required to inform the HTA within 14 days of the receipt of the final report of the corrective and preventative actions that will be taken to ensure that the improvements are addressed.
-A template for this purpose is provided as a separate Word document.
+Unless otherwise advised, the establishment is required to inform the HTA within 14 days of the receipt of the final report of the corrective and preventative actions (CAPAs) that will be taken to ensure that the improvements are addressed.
+A template for this purpose will be provided as a separate Word document along with the final report.